Author: Shannon Spollen

-Field service management software removes the guesswork and extra time that paper and whiteboards require when changes happen, giving you flexibility and accuracy through real-time visibility.
+Field service software removes the guesswork and extra time that paper and whiteboards require when changes happen, giving you flexibility and accuracy through real-time visibility.
 Features like optimized scheduling, routing, and dispatching allow you to take on additional jobs, rather than pass them up.

 Challenge #2: Disconnect Leads to Dissatisfaction

 The bar for customer expectations continues to be set higher, driven by the mobile, on-demand world in which we live.
 When you consider that as much as two-thirds of a company’s revenue is derived from repeat business, exceeding those expectations becomes even more important.

 Muddled communication can create problems for any company, but especially field service businesses, where technicians in the field may or may not regularly check in with the office.
 Relying on paper work orders to communicate job details is not exactly ideal.
 Recording is a slow process that can take hours, but also introduces risk that relevant information is left out.
 In a worst-case scenario, the order gets lost altogether.
 Electronic work orders connect your office and your mobile workers in real time, ensuring that both sides are in alignment on the job, including specific tasks/to-do lists, installed inventory, and job progress.